calinrc/smart-home-remote/pictures/README.md

 The entire circuit was was monted in some plastic box bought from local electric store.

-The drowings are made by my son. :)
+The drawings are made by my son. :)

 ![pic_6](pic_6.png)